CyberFvde/CyberFvde/README.md

 **`Security Engineer`**

-I've been researching cyber security for 5+ years with a specialization in Cloud, Automation, Pentesting, AWS, Infrastructure.
-I'm now honing my skillset in cloud threat detections & cloud development as well as studying my curiosities in my spare time such as CTFs.
+As a passionate Application Security Engineer with over 5+ years of experience, I strive to keep my skills sharp and my knowledge up-to-date in order to provide the best protection for my organization's systems and data.

-🔭 I’m currently working on Automation projects with Infrastructure as Code(IaC).
+🔭 I’m currently working on exploit developement & secure software developement.

 📝 I regularly write articles on Medium @ https://medium.com/@fadeintotech

-💬 Ask me about Cloud Security
+💬 Ask me about Application Security

 📫 How to reach me cybersecfade@gmail.com